 We supply contact lenses from every major contact lens manufacturer this allows us to offer you a choice of lenses to suit you, your visual requirements and your lifestyle needs.

 As a specialist contact lens practice we are able to fit and supply almost anyone with contact lenses, regardless of prescription.
 We also supply lenses to correct astigmatism,and progressive lenses that are similar to spectacle lenses.
 So, you no longer have to be under 40 to benefit from contact lenses.

 Contact us today to find out how wearing contact lenses could allow you to get more out of life.

 Bevel are committed to maintaining a classic but minimalist esthetic, using truly high-quality materials with japanese production, and constantly seeking innovation so glasses look, fit, and perform better.

 Silhouette has revolutionized the world of eyewear with the world's lightest glasses.
 Extremely high standards of workmanship and the use of the latest materials and production techniques enable Silhouette to create new and innovative products.

 Throughout its seven-and-a-half decades, Ray-Ban has been instrumental in pushing boundaries in music and the arts, forging the rise of celebrity culture, and creating the power of the rock and movie stars to influence fashion.
-From James Dean to Audrey Hepburn to Michael Jackson, Ray-Ban has proven indispensible for cultural icons who don’t want to be seen - but definitely want to be noticed.
+From James Dean to Audrey Hepburn to John F Kennedy, Ray-Ban has proven indispensible for cultural icons who don't want to be seen - but definitely want to be noticed.
 Ray-Ban has left an indelible mark on culture history.

 Dutz Eyewear is a very distinctive brand, bursting with funky two- tone colours and finished in a Matte Stainless steel with Swiss coatings of the highest quality.
 Combine this with a eclectic mix of hand-made acetates and you have a real winner!